LeoVeig4/AVL-INVADERS/README.md

 ##
 The algorith uses trees in C++ to represent the "invaders".

-the tree follows the balancement rules of AVL, so the tree is alwayas balanced.
+the tree follows the balancement rules of AVL, so the tree is always balanced.

 this is a game made with **ALLEGRO 5**